-Each stage manager is also responsible for keeping the relevant pages up to date on the website set up as the theatre online callboard (www.uwlax.edu/theatrecallboard).
+Each stage manager is also responsible for keeping the relevant pages up to date on the website set up as the theatre online callboard http://websites.uwlax.edu/theatrecallboard/

-In general, a show will have three pages: a show home page, a page for production team members, and a page for actors. production team page should always contain archived copies of rehearsal reports, copies or links to show documents, and important deadlines.
-The actor page should be kept up to date with the latest rehearsal and costume fitting important information, well announcements and documents.
+In general, a show will have three pages: a show home page, a page for production team members, and a page for actors.
+The production team page should always contain archived copies of rehearsal reports, copies or links to show documents, and important deadlines.
+The actor page should be kept up to date with the latest rehearsal and costume fitting information, as well as important announcements and documents.
 The intentional duplication between the two posting locations is designed to ensure that your cast and production team have access to information no matter where they are.